Video Poker Online – Odds, Strategy and Real Money Games

 The trickiest question to answer when it comes to video poker is how much it contributes to general gaming revenue.

 Unfortunately, the Nevada Gaming Control Board neither reports nor asks licensees (casinos) to record video poker revenue.
-It is simply lumped in with slot revenue, and the only breakdown is by slot denomination.
+It’s simply lumped in with slot revenue.
+The only breakdown is by slot denomination.

 Empirical data shows how important video poker is to the overall slot revenue of a casino.
-It’s especially important for its prevalence in jurisdictions that limit many forms of gaming, namely racinos, bars, saloons, and small gaming parlors around the world.
+It’s especially important for its prevalence in jurisdictions that limit many forms of gaming: racinos, bars, saloons, and small gaming parlors around the world.

 Newer gaming jurisdictions like Louisiana and Illinois have published data specifically on video poker revenue.
 In 2013, Louisiana’s adjusted gross video poker revenue was over $600 million.
 Video poker represented 20 percent of the state’s net daily revenue.

-In Illinois in 2013, video poker revenue was about $300 million relative to about $1.5 billion in adjusted gross revenue, which is essentially total casino gaming win for Illinois casinos that year.
+In Illinois in 2013, video poker revenue was about $300 million relative to about $1.5 billion in adjusted gross revenue.
+This amount is essentially total casino gaming win for Illinois casinos that year.

 The worth of video poker in larger Las Vegas or Reno casinos is disputed because its payback is generally more advantageous to the player than the average slot machine.
 Video poker also attracts more grinders, or professional players of sorts.